cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Types of Failures in Collaborative Verbal Communication: Insights from the Adult Attachment Interview (AAI)**

 * Mary Main and her associates studied various types of failures in collaborative verbal communication among adults with different attachment styles
-* Grice's four maxims of collaborative speech: truthful quality, adequate quantity, relevance, and clear manner of expression
+* **Grice's four maxims of collaborative speech**: truthful quality, adequate quantity, relevance, and clear manner of expression

 **Secure Individuals vs. Insecure Individuals on the AAI**